bachy/manjaro-kde-postinstal/README.md

 dont try workbench-mysql, it took ages to build and finaly i dont see the utility for me
 install as usual phpmyadmin instead !! https://wiki.archlinux.org/index.php/PhpMyAdmin
 mysql logs (not working for me) : http://www.pontikis.net/blog/how-and-when-to-enable-mysql-logs
-edit the max_allowed_packet property to avoid the 2006 error
+on /etc/mysql/my.conf edit the max_allowed_packet property to avoid the 2006 error and comment the log-bin=mysql-bin

 ### mysql backup cron
 TODO